Financial Aid Assistance

 Student Financial Services

 Northeastern University is committed to assisting students in developing a plan for financing their Northeastern education.
 Through a variety of options—including federal financial aid, Northeastern’s monthly payment plan, supplemental loans, and your own resources—a plan can be designed that will make your education costs affordable.
 Visit the Student Financial Services website or call 617.373.2897 for additional information.

 Federal Financial Aid

 Students must meet the following criteria to be eligible for federal financial aid:

-- Be enrolled in at least 6 credits, applicable toward a degree-granting program, per term for federal financial aid, unless you are enrolled in a full-time stand-alone course
+- Be enrolled in at least six credits, applicable toward a degree-granting program, per term for federal financial aid, unless you are enrolled in a full-time or part-time stand-alone course

-Note: Although some programs may consider students enrolled in 4 credits to have half-time status, in order to qualify for federal financial aid, students must be enrolled in a minimum of 6 credits.
+Note: Although some programs may consider students enrolled in four credits to have half-time status, in order to qualify for federal financial aid, students must be enrolled in a minimum of six credits.